Looki-fr/RandomGenerator/README.md

 # RandomGenerator

-A program i made to understand how pseudo randomness work in computers.
+A program i made to understand how pseudo randomness works in computers.